AlvaroRuizDelgado/Morse/readme.md

 - 2 web servers accessible through a round-robin load balancer.
 - 1 database node for the web servers to obtain the morse data.

-Using: python, flask, git, heat, ansible.
+Using: python, flask, git, heat, ansible, openstack.